Learning from Comparisons and Choices: Proof of Theorem

 Let $\Delta=\Theta^*-\widehat{\Theta}$ where $\widehat{\Theta}$ is the optimal solution of the convex program in \eqref{eq:kwiseopt}.
 We first introduce three key technical lemmas.
 The first lemma follows from Lemma 1 of \cite{NW11}, and shows that $\Delta$ is approximately low-rank. \begin{lemma} If $\lambda\geq 2 \lnorm{\nabla\calL (\Theta^*)}{2}$, then we have

-for all $\rho \in[\min\{d_1,d_2\}]$. \end{lemma} Proof of the above lemma is omitted because of its similarity to that of Lemma \ref{lmm:graph_deltabound}.
-The following lemma provides a bound on the gradient using the concentration of measure for sum of independent random matrices \cite{Jo11}. \begin{lemma} For any positive constant $c \ge 1$ and $k \leq (1/e)\; d_2 (4\log d_2 + \log d_1)$, with probability at least $1-2 d^{-c} - d_2^{-3}$,
+for all $r \in[\min\{d_1,d_2\}]$. \end{lemma} Proof of the above lemma is omitted because of its similarity to that of Lemma \ref{lmm:graph_deltabound}.
+The following lemma provides a bound on the gradient using the concentration in measure of sum of independent random matrices \cite{Jo11}. \begin{lemma} For any positive constant $c \ge 1$ and $k \leq (1/e)\; d_2 (4\log d_2 + \log d_1)$, with probability at least $1-2 d^{-c} - d_2^{-3}$,

 \end{lemma} Since we are typically interested in the regime where the number of samples is much smaller than the dimension $d_1\times d_2$ of the problem, the Hessian is typically not positive definite.
 However, when we restrict our attention to the vectorized $\Delta$ with relatively small nuclear norm, then we can prove restricted strong convexity, which gives the following bound. \begin{lemma}[{\bf Restricted Strong Convexity for collaborative ranking}] Fix any $\Theta \in \Omega _\bb$ and assume $ 24 \,\leq k \leq \min\{ d_1^2, (d_1^2+d_2^2)/(2d_1)\} \log d $.
 Under the random sampling model of the alternatives $\{j_{i\ell}\}_{i\in[d_1],\ell\in[k]}$ and the random outcome of the comparisons described in section \ref{sec:intro}, with probability larger than $1-2d^{-2^{18}}$,